PyMoDAQ/PyMoDAQ/documentation/_build/html/_sources/usage/modules/Plugins.rst.txt

 .. figure:: /image/settings_example.png
    :alt: Settings example

    Typical hardware settings represented as a tree structure (here from the ``daq_2Dviewer_AndorCCD`` plugin)

-Here is an example of such a dictionary corresponding to :numref:`figure_settings`:
+Here is an example of such a list of dictionaries corresponding to :numref:`figure_settings`:

 .. code-block:: python